lherich/recapo.de/README.md

 # recapo.de
 A webapplication for usability testing.
-Recapo offers a abstracted partial formated test environment for reverse card sorting tests.
+Recapo offers an abstracted and partial formated test environment for reverse card sorting tests.
 These tests are also know as:
 * Tree tresting
 * Card based classification evaluation
 * Inverse card sorting